Onebeld/Regul/README.md

 **Regul** - a modular, modern file editor.
 The goal of this project: to create a simple and feature-rich file editor.

+To find out what modules exist and how to install them, take a look at [this page](https://github.com/Onebeld/Regul/blob/main/modules.md).

 ## Features

 Here is a description of the main features of the Regul program at the moment.